 Oral health is very important in the life of a person.
 It proves to be a key indicator of overall health.
 If the care is not taken seriously, it can result in many dental problems like cavities, gum disease, bad breath, and even tooth loss.
-Good oral health not only lessen the chances of various dental problems but can also decrease the risk of numerous problems like stroke, heart attack, poorly controlled diabetes, preterm labour, etc. With the help of some dental facts, a person gets able to prevent such issues, out of which some of them are given below.
+Good oral health not only lessen the chances of various dental problems but can also decrease the risk of numerous problems like stroke, heart attack, poorly controlled diabetes, preterm labour, etc. With the help of some dental facts, a person can prevent such issues, out of which some of them are given below.

 Oral Health Tips

 - Oral diseases are considered as one of the common non-communicable diseases that can affect people till the end of their life by causing discomfort, pain, disfigurement and even death.

 - A healthy diet is responsible for decreasing the chances of developing gum diseases.
 A poor diet that contains sugary liquids and foods can proceed towards cavities.

 - It is better to opt for a toothbrush that seems to be fit according to the shape of your mouth so that you can brush with a comfortable touch.
 Correct brushing with a combination of tongue cleaning plays a role in cleaning the bacteria which have taken place to encourage dental problems.
 Regarding toothpaste, it is better to go for a company whose ingredients contain fluoride and antimicrobials that can reduce plaque and gingivitis.

 - Acid development from bacterial plaque arrives most dramatically after 15-20 minutes of eating that can contribute towards tooth decay.
 Rinsing the mouth with water after eating food is one of the good habits for good oral hygiene.